yatiml/yatiml/docs/advanced_features.rst

 before our Submission object has been generated.
 This method is passed the `node` representing the mapping that will become the object.
-The node is of type :class:`yatiml.Node`, which in turn is a wrapper for an internal ruamel.yaml object.
+The node is of type :class:`yatiml.Node`, which in turn is a wrapper for an internal PyYAML object.
 Note that this method needs to be a classmethod, since there is no object yet to call it with.

 The :class:`yatiml.Node` class has a number of methods that you can use to